-Hiring salespeople is a challenge, so knowing the right sales interview.
+Hiring salespeople is a challenge.
 It’s a task that requires finding the best communicators and relationship managers, made all the harder by the fact that salespeople are persuasive and interviewers must work past that to uncover the candidate's personality—not just their memorized answers and sales techniques.

-So, to help you find a sales professional who is right for the role—as well as optimistic, dedicated and a perfect match for your company culture—we’re taking you through the process of hiring salespeople, from the questions to ask in the interview to the traits to look for in the answers.
+So, to help you find a sales professional who is right for the role—as well as optimistic, dedicated and a perfect match for your company culture—we’re taking you through the process of hiring salespeople, from the best job interview questions to ask to the traits to look for in the answers.
 This list of sales interview questions should be helpful for both the interviewer and interviewee.

 No matter which sales role you’re interviewing for, make sure you include these eight must-have sales interview questions.

 1. How would you describe your perfect work environment in sales?